Esri/Palm-Springs-Map-Tour-App/README.md

 # Palm Springs Map Tour App Support Site

 Support site for the Palm Springs Map Tour app.
-Report your issues here and find answers and or updates on fixes.
+Find code for the landing page, report your issues with the app or the website here and find answers/updates on fixes.

 ![App](https://raw.githubusercontent.com/Esri/Palm-Springs-Map-Tour-App/gh-pages/Palm-Springs-Map-Tour-App.png)​